 Here's a perfect example:

-Ideal World: The only Baby Holding Device you put your new little one in is a car seat for transportation in the car (preferably not an infant car seat carrier).
+Ideal World: The only Baby Holding Device you put your new little one in is a car seat for transportation in the car.
 No cute, cuddly seats, swings, rockers, loungers, nappers...all the stuff that people tell you you need for a new baby (but very few people will tell you the truth that often you don't).
 In an ideal world your kiddo would have the safest sleep environment possible and awake time with full freedom of movement and sensation for healthy, natural development to unfold.